emqx/emqx-docs/en_US/security/authn/authn.md

 #### POST /api/v5/authentication

 Add authenticator to the global MQTT authentication chain.
-Documentation for concrete authenticator fields can be found in its own documentation page.
+Documentation for concrete authenticator fields can be found on its own documentation page.

 ```bash